vsenderov/rdf4r/README.md

 Once you have established connection to a triple-store, it is possible to inspect the talk protocol version, view the list of repositories on the database, execute SPARQL Read (SELECT keyword and related) and SPARQL Update (INSERT and related) queries on the database, as well as submit serialized RDF data directly to the database.

-### Function factories to convert SPARQL queries, or data endpoints to R functions.
+### Function factories to convert SPARQL queries r data endpoints to R functions

 A unique feature of RDF4R are its high-level facilities (functions that return functions) to converting SPARQL queries and end-points to R functions.
 In a nutshell, given a parameterized SPARQL query (parametrization syntax is very simple but will be explained later), and an endpoint, the `query_factory` returns a function whose arguments are the parameters of the query, and which when executed submits the query to the endpoint and returns the results.
 Similarly, the `add_data_factory` returns a function whose parameter is an RDF data serialization and which returns the success status of the execution of an `add_data` query to the specified endpoint.